Skip to main content

 London Gold Exchange Logo

 Our gold price forecast for 2026 and 2027 draws on the latest analyst targets and macro data.
-Gold set an all-time high of $5,589/oz (around £4,140/oz) in late January 2026, then fell sharply through March — posting a 10%+ monthly decline, the worst since June 2013.
-Spot now trades around $4,867/oz, or roughly £3,600/oz at today's GBP/USD of 1.35, with year-on-year gains of roughly 42% still intact.
-JP Morgan maintains its $6,300 year-end target; UBS has trimmed its short-term forecast to $5,200 by June.
+Gold set an all-time high of $5,589/oz (around £4,140/oz) in late January 2026, then fell sharply through March — posting a 10%+ monthly decline, the worst since June 2013 — and has stayed soft through the spring.
+Spot now trades around $4,524/oz, or roughly £3,375/oz at today's GBP/USD of 1.34, about 19% below the January peak but still up roughly 35% year-on-year.
+JP Morgan holds a $6,300 year-end target while Morgan Stanley has cut to around $5,200 — the range is wide.
 Is the bull market intact, or is a deeper correction coming?
-This gold price outlook breaks down the latest forecasts, drivers, and what UK investors need to know.
+This gold price forecast breaks down the latest analyst targets, drivers, and what UK investors need to know.

 Taro Schenker